moondance-labs/tanssi-docs/learn/framework/xcm.md

 - **Asymmetric** -  messages sent have no response counterpart.
 Any return values, if required, must be sent back from the destination to the sender with another message
 - **Agnostic** -  there are no assumptions whatsoever about the configuration or properties of two communicating appchains.
 Appchains might differ in every aspect, except the ability to understand XCM.
 E.g., one chain could be EVM-compatible and not the other, one chain could be a DeFi appchain and the other a gaming appchain, and so on

+## Fees {: #fees }

+A user executing a transaction on an appchain must pay the fees derived from computational effort associated with the task, and cross-chain execution is no exception to this rule.
+In cross-chain communication, a message requires execution on at least two different chains, and the user needs to pay for the fees associated with the computational effort made by every chain involved.

+For example, if a user on appchain A wants to call a smart contract on appchain B, the user must include instructions in the XCM message to provide an asset that appchain B accepts as payment for its services to cover the associated fees.
+Once such an asset is provided, the execution can now be bought on the destination chain.

+!!! note
+    Since appchains are sovereign, they get to decide which tokens are valid for paying their XCM execution fees.
+    E.g., if appchain B accepts appchain A tokens for fee payments, any user on appchain A can pay for an XCM message destined for appchain B using only appchain A tokens.

 ## Common Use Cases {: #common-use-cases }

 Many use cases can be addressed by benefiting from the common ground and versatility XCM provides.
 Two of the most recurrent ones are asset transfers and remote execution.